Intervention/docs/zodiac/v5/introduction/introduction.md

-# Intervention Zodiac
+---
+title: "Intervention Zodiac"
-## PHP Zodiac Sign Calculator
+subtitle: "PHP Zodiac Sign Calculator"
-Intervention Zodiac is a calculator for zodiac signs to resolve the respective star sign from various data types.
+lead: "Intervention Zodiac is a calculator for zodiac signs to resolve the respective star sign from various data types."
+sort: 0
+---

 ### Code Examples